CtrlK

 Distinctiveness Conflict Risk

-The focus on code review feedback response is a reasonably specific niche, but the lack of concrete actions makes it potentially overlap with general code review skills, code analysis skills, or communication/response skills.
+The focus on code review feedback response gives it a somewhat specific niche, but the lack of concrete actions means it could overlap with general code review skills, code analysis skills, or communication/response skills.
+The philosophical framing ('technical rigor', 'not performative agreement') doesn't help distinguish it functionally.

 2 / 3